emoney17/pass-aes/README.md

 [Cryptopp](https://github.com/weidai11/cryptopp)
 ### Run
-To run this program simply clone the repo, cd into it and run make
+To run this program simply clone the repo, cd into it and run make You should also '--init' to generate all the necessary files and direcetories
  ```
  git clone https://github.com/emoney17/safepass.git
  cd safepass
  make
+ ./safepass --init
  ```
 ### Usage
 This password manager is my interpretation of [pass](https://www.passwordstore.org/).